BioImaging-NKI/ImageXpress_converter/README.md

 - Open a command window (Windows-Key + r, type `cmd` and enter).
 - Go to the folder where you unzipped it (type `cd C:\myCustomFolder\myCustomSubfolder\ImageXpress_converter`) or add the folder to the Path.
 - usage: `ImageXpress_converter.exe [-h] [-i InputFolder] [-o OutputFolder]  [-l LogLevel]`

-options:
+Options:
-  -h, --help               show this help message and exit -i InputFolder        the root input folder containing all the separate tif images -o OutputFolder    Output folder
+  -h, --help               show this help message and exit -i InputFolder        the root input folder containing all the separate tif images (put between " " if the inputFolder contains spaces).
+  -o OutputFolder    Output folder
   -l LogLevel             LogLevel: 0 error, 1 warning, 2 info (default: 2)

+Example: `ImageXpress_converter.exe -i "C:\Input images" -o "C:\Output images"`

 ## Changelog
 Version 1.1: ImageXpress metadata is now included in the ImageDescription tag ("Show Info" in ImageJ).